Servicing and Repairs

 15. Take motor to the workbench.
 I like to use an appropriately sized roll of tape to lay the motor in to support it.
 This will keep the thrust bushing support screws from contacting the workbench.
 The diameter of the roll of tape should be the right size to support the motor base without blocking the wire channel.
 Wear thin rubber gloves when working inside the motor to keep skin oils from contacting motor parts.

 16. On the top of the motor, remove the three hex screws and washers holding the platter attaching plate to the spindle.
 Lift the plate off the spindle.
 Lifting will be against the pull of a magnet.
+IMPORTANT: If platter attaching plate will not slide up the spindle, do not force anything and do not attempt to grasp the spindle with a tool.
+After completing the instructions in this paragraph after this sentence, complete step 17, skip step 18 and proceed to the second sentence in step 19 to complete the service without removing the platter attaching plate from the spindle.
 Remove the small cardboard wire cover plate from bottom of motor held in place by small single screw.
 Some motors have a ground wire attachment point between the screw head and the small cardboard wire cover plate.
 IMPORTANT: Don’t loosen or remove the three screws that hold the Thrust bushing cover on!
 Doing so would break the bearing house's oil seal.

 17. Note orientation of motor top cover.
 Remove five black Phillips motor cover screws from the top of the motor and lift off motor top cover.